thoniid/ACC2024SelfDrivingCar-PUCP/README.md

-# ACC Self-Driving Car Competition
+# ACC Self-Driving Car Student Competition

 Welcome to the repository of the Mechatronic Engineering team of the Pontifical Catholic University of Peru (PUCP) that participates in the American Control Conference (ACC) Self-Driving Car Student Competition.

 # Project Overview
-Our project aims to develop an autonomous driving system for a self-driving car that can navigate a cityscape model, following a predefined track and detecting traffic signs.
-We are using a combination of cameras and LIDAR sensors for perception and Python for the software architecture.
+Our project aims to implement a machine learning model to provide a QCar with autonomous navigation capabilities.
+The model is based on image processing from the main camera, GPS positioning, and speed and steering control.

+#Team
+The team consists of fourth and fifth year undergraduate students in Mechatronics Engineering from PUCP, who are also members of the Intelligent Robotics Research Group from PUCP.

-# Team members
+## Team members
 1. Agurto Tumialan, Rodrigo Willians
 2. Cabrera Mays, Valerie
 3. Cisneros Collazos, Jimm Patrick Edwin